 In the first year after your transplant, you may get viral infections.
-These include cytomegalovirus (CMV) as well as the chickenpox (Herpes zoster) virus.

-For more information on CMV, see page 48.
+These include cytomegalovirus (CMV) and the chickenpox (herpes zoster) virus.
+For more information on CMV, see page 58.
 If you have CMV, it may be necessary to admit you to the hospital for a number of weeks of treatment.

 The infection which results from the chickenpox virus is called shingles.
 This can be painful and can cause scarring.
-You often need to be admitted to hospital for treatment into a vein (intravenous) with anti-viral drugs.
+You often need to be admitted to hospital for treatment into a vein (intravenous treatment) with anti-viral drugs.